-Hi, I’m G. Elliott Morris, a data journalist at The Economist and blogger of all things data in politics.
-(This email concerns mostly the latter.)
+Hi, I’m G. Elliott Morris, a data journalist and blogger of all things data in politics.
+This newsletter concerns mostly the latter.

 Perhaps you have seen my after-hours writing—mainly applying techniques of “data science” and predictive analytics to election results and polling data—on my blog, The Crosstab, which I’ve written for roughly four years now.
 Before joining The Economist, it was a good home for my writing.
 Now, I focus my full efforts (including on topics other than American politics) on my day job, so the blog has transformed into a venue for more technical writing about how I come to the conclusions that I do, rather than what those conclusions are.
 It’s a bit on process, computer coding, political science and history, etc. The problem is that it’s not accessible or interesting for wide audience.

 That’s where this newsletter comes in: it’s a middle ground between wonky shop-talk and a publishable article.
 And, in the interest of transparency, it is also a good place for my 🔥hot🔥 takes.
 In essence, the newsletter is my stream of consciousness (why you would want to take a dip in that stream I leave to you).